Find answers to FAQs related to Camosun College & COVID-19. We will update these FAQ pages as new information becomes available.

 If you are an employee, please email your workplace leader if your work schedule or attendance will be impacted by absence.

 Are campuses safe?

 - Campuses are safe.

 - According to the Provincial Health Officer, transmission of every variant is occurring in places like households and unstructured social settings.

 - Transmission in educational settings on campus is said to be uncommon.

-When will students, employees and campus visitors need a vaccine card?
+Do students, employees and campus visitors need to show proof of vaccination?

-- By order of the Provincial Health Officer, proof of vaccination will be required to access some events, services and businesses.
+- By order of the Provincial Health Officer, proof of vaccination is currently required to access some events, services and businesses.
 More information on key dates, and a list of events and services is available here.

-- The vaccine card will be required to access Camosun’s recreation centres, Dunlop House Restaurant including pub nights, Classroom Restaurant at Helmut Huber and indoor sporting events.
+- Proof of vaccination is currently required to access Camosun’s recreation centres, Dunlop House Restaurant including pub nights, Classroom Restaurant at Helmut Huber and indoor sporting events.